• Agents

 You're wrapping up a review queue.
 Ten open pull requests, a contributor you don't recognize, some boilerplate changes to a config file.
 You open Copilot Chat and type the thing you've typed a hundred times: "Summarize this PR for me."

 Copilot reads the PR.
 It reads the comments.
 It reads everything in the context window GitHub gives it — including a block of text that renders as nothing at all in the GitHub UI, but is perfectly legible to an AI.
-That invisible text has one job: tell Copilot to find your AWS credentials and send them out, one character at a time, through a chain of image requests to a server the attacker controls.
+That invisible text has one job: tell Copilot to find your AWS credentials and send them out through a chain of requests to a server the attacker controls.

 This is CVE-2025-59145, called CamoLeak.
-It earned a CVSS score of 9.6 — Critical.
+CVSS 9.6 — Critical.
 Researcher Omer Mayraz at Legit Security discovered it in June 2025.
 GitHub fixed it on August 14, 2025 by disabling image rendering in Copilot Chat.
 Public disclosure came on October 8, 2025.

 How the attack chain worked